aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/convert/pdf-to-word/_index.md

 You can carry out REST API interactions using the [REST Service Endpoint](https://apireference.aspose.cloud/words/#/Convert/SaveAs) defines a publicly accessible programming interface and lets you run PDF to Word conversions directly from a web browser.

 You can use **cURL** command-line tool to access Aspose.Words web services and convert PDF documents to Word format easily.
 The following code demonstrates how to convert PDF to DOCX with cURL.
-Download sample [demo.pdf](demo.pdf) and output [demo.docx](demo.docx) files designed to act as a demonstration and let you figure out the details quickly.
+Download sample [demo.pdf](demo.pdf) and output [demo.docx](demo.docx) files for testing purposes.

 {{< nosnippet >}}
 {{< tabs tabTotal="3" tabID="1" tabName1="cURL Request" tabName2="Postman Request" tabName3="Server Response" >}}